Using 1Password

 Learn how to connect unsupported browsers that you trust to 1Password.

 By default, the 1Password browser extension will connect to the 1Password app in many common web browsers, including Chrome, Firefox, Edge, Brave, and Arc.
-If you want to connect the 1Password app to an unsupported browser, you can specify additional browsers on Mac and Linux.
+If you want to connect the 1Password app to an unsupported browser, you can specify additional browsers on Mac, Windows, and Linux.

 When you connect an additional browser to the 1Password app, you can: